+Introductory examination of the various periods, genres, and terminology pertinent to western and non-western music.
 Examination of the various styles, genres, composers, and terminology pertinent to western music from antiquity to c.
 1500.
 Emphasis placed on the historical and cultural foundations of music through extensive reading, listening, research, and writing.
-Prerequisites: MUSC 2021 (Introduction to Musicology) or permission of instructor.
-[CW2] Spring.
+Prerequisites: MUTH 1002 and 1022; or MUTH 1102 and 1122; or permission of instructor.
+[CW2] Fall.